-Luxilon 4G is a lower-powered polyester string designed for control.
+Luxilon 4G is a high stiffness, lower-powered polyester string designed for control.
 It's not the most spin-friendly in Luxilon's lineup but still offers plenty of spin potential and is suited to advanced players who need a poly to ensure they can still find the court when taking full swings at the ball.

 Can You Buy Tsitsipas's Racquet?

 To get hold of the racquet, Tsitsipas uses you have a few options.
 If you're not bothered about playing with the latest cosmetics, then finding a Blade 98 BLX from 2013 that's still in good condition will get you his actual racquet which you can then customise to match his specs.